pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 This project demonstrates how to set up a Google Spreadsheet to sync data with KoboToolbox using the Kobo API.
 Data can be copied in both directions: Google sheet -> Kobo survey, and Kobo survey -> Google sheet.

+Disclaimer: this project is still being tested and should be considered experimental.

 ## Known Issues

 1. Support for OAuth2 authentication is not finished yet.